geoschemas-org/geoshapes/README.md

-# SOS (science on schema) PySHACL
+# GeoShapes

+This is a test.
+We are using the puSHACL ( https://github.com/RDFLib/pySHACL ) library and wrapping it in Flask and exposing it via Google Cloud Run to provide an online SHACL validation that can be part of an automated work flow.

+This is also a test of using shape graphs to help define validation goals for data graphs.
+Especially those using schema.org and extensions to publish metadata around data sets following FAIR data patterns ( http://www.copdess.org/enabling-fair-data-project/ ).

 ## Test Driven Graph Development

-SOStools is the start of working to explore a test driven model development approach to working with schema.org and extensions.
+This is the start of working to explore a test driven model development approach to working with schema.org and extensions.

 The goal is to use SHACL to define our goals as constraint and then